I've cc'd the list for archival. Hope you don't mind.

 with the examples provided below.

-2. If not, could you give me some comments on the possibility of
+2. If not, could you give me some comments on the

 extension?
 I think that 'hedge' could be a good tool for simulating